Quotes from The Simpsons

 Skinner walking past: That's really a cheat, isn't it?

-Lisa: I guess you're right.
-Principal Tanzarian.
+Lisa: I guess you’re right.
+Principal Tamzarian.

 Skinner: Well, I'll be moving along then.
 Lisa...
 Snowball II.